Your digital presence is more important than ever and we are pleased to be able to continue to serve our customers and all their UX requirements.

-"I just wanted to say how fantastically you and the team dealt with our situation, sometimes technology isn’t always on our side but yesterday ran very smoothly and we learnt so much from it."
+"I just wanted to say how fantastically you and the team dealt with our situation, sometimes technology isn’t always on our side but yesterday ran very smoothly and we learnt so much from it." - Client User Researcher

 Conducting remote usability testing

-However, when required, it is very easy to turn this part of the process virtual.
 Remote testing is not a new thing and something we regularly do if testing with hard to reach individuals or across different countries.

 Observing live usability testing remotely

-Being required to stay at home may seem like a showstopper when it comes to watching live UX research too.
-However, with video conferencing, we can live stream the testing straight into your homes.
+With video conferencing, we can live stream the testing straight into your homes.

 Between sessions, there is the opportunity to catch up with the facilitator, feed back on the testing session and adapt the day to get the insights you need.